Updated on: November 1, 2021

-PIA has the largest server network on this list, very fast speeds, and a user-friendly and highly customizable Android app.
+PIA has a user-friendly and highly customizable Android app, maintains very fast speeds, and provides excellent security and privacy.
 PIA’s Android app is fully open-source and also includes extra features like an ad blocker and split-tunneling.
-PIA unblocks all of the top streaming apps and allows P2P traffic on all of its servers, but it’s not always able to bypass government firewalls in countries like China and Iran.
+PIA unblocks all of the top streaming apps and allows P2P traffic on all of its servers, and it’s also able to bypass government firewalls in countries like China and Iran.
 PIA offers 10 simultaneous connections and all plans are covered by a 30-day money-back guarantee.

 4. CyberGhost VPN — Good Security Features & Low-Cost Plans

 CyberGhost VPN’s Android app is secure, very easy to use, and pretty cheap.
 It’s also a good option for non-tech-savvy users, as it has a quick-connect tool, displays the server load percentage to help you find the fastest servers in no time, and provides an intuitive Connection Checker, which tests your internet connectivity and checks if CyberGhost’s servers are reachable from your device.

 The CyberGhost VPN Android app includes all of the essential security features like 256-bit AES encryption, a kill switch, and a strict no-logs policy.
 Plus, it has WireGuard, which provides faster speeds than other VPN protocols — when I tested CyberGhost, I only experienced a 25% slowdown, which is similar to ProtonVPN.
 And because of CyberGhost’s fast speeds, I was able to browse the web, watch videos, and download files with no issues whatsoever.